bshin100/bshin100.github.io/_posts/2020-10-4-Beetleweight-Combat-Robot.md

 Ever seen BattleBots the TV show before?
 If not, it's essentially lots of 250-lb remote-operated robots that destructively battle in a contained box with high-power spinners, drums, or flippers.
 It's hard to describe in text, so I would recommend looking up a quick clip online.
 The power stored in these weapons are unfathomable.
 These cost upwards of a luxury vehicle and more.

-This project is similar to those robots, but on a much smaller (and cheaper) scale.
+This project is similar to those robots but on a much smaller (and cheaper) scale.
 I decided to do this under the guidance and funding of the combat robotics club at WPI.

-The initial design was completed in November 2019 and parts were purchased shortly after.
-Unfortunately given the timeline of a busy semester and then a global pandemic, not much of this project has yet to come to fruition.
+The initial design was completed in November, 2019, and parts were purchased shortly after.
+Unfortunately, given the timeline of a busy semester and then a global pandemic, not much of this project has yet to come to fruition.
 More on this soon!

 Here is the current design of the robot: